smallest hero image

 Checking Out Materials

 Students may check out materials by presenting their ID card at the Circulation Desk.
-Materials such as print reserves, periodicals, and microforms are for use in the library only.
+Materials such as print reserves and microforms are for use in the library only.
 Removing these items from the library is in direct violation of the Honor Code, as is removing circulating materials without properly checking them out.
 Books are loaned for the semester; however, if a student, faculty member, or staff member needs the book, it may be recalled early through an email notification.

 Interlibrary Loan (ILL)